raas-dev/configent/README.md

 **The defaults are what is most often used in software development in cloud.**
-If you want to deviate from it, the fastest is to fork this repo, make changes and cURL your public fork in cloud-init.
+If you want to deviate from it, the fastest is to fork this repo, make changes and cURL your public fork.

 ### Desktop